containers/podman/docs/source/markdown/podman-system-connection.1.md

 ## DESCRIPTION
 Manage the destination(s) for Podman service(s).

-The user will be prompted for the ssh login password or key file pass phrase as required.
+The user is prompted for the ssh login password or key file pass phrase as required.
 The `ssh-agent` is supported if it is running.

 ## COMMANDS